- All full-time, tenure-track faculty are eligible.

 - Fill out the forms as directed.
 Please upload your research plan as a pdf document, as this preserves the layout.
-You may write your proposal on a word processing program and paste it into the appropriate text boxes.
-See directions on the submission page.
+See directions on submission page.

-- Upon submission, your department chair will be automaticaly notified, and will indicate his/her approval or disapproval of your proposal electronically.
+- Upon submission, your department chair will be automatically notified, and will indicate his/her approval or disapproval of your proposal electronically.
 If you need assistance either creating or uploading a .pdf file, please check with your Executive Assistant.

 - Upon submission, you will receive an automatic email confirmation.
-If you do not receive the automatic email confirmation, please notify Noelle Norton immediately.
+If you do not receive the automatic email confirmation, please notify Perla Myers immediately.

 - Please hit the submit button only once.

-- For questions or problems regarding the submission process, contact Noelle Norton, email@example.com
+- For questions or problems regarding the submission process, contact Perla Myers, firstname.lastname@example.org